 In fact, the platform’s popularity has continued to grow steadily in the small-to-medium (SMB) and larger business sectors.
 Meanwhile, Google Cloud is also one of the top three players in the cloud market.

-- Site24x7 GCP Monitoring A versatile tool that quickly detects assets, and immediately starts monitoring them once the installation is over.
+- Site24x7 GCP Monitoring (FREE TRIAL) A versatile tool that quickly detects assets, and immediately starts monitoring them once the installation is over.
 Features like the ability to create custom reports and use various mediums for sending alerts make this a handy tool.
+Start a 30-day free trial.

 - Datadog Google Cloud Platform A monitoring and administration tool for complex cloud platforms and which is also able to integrate well with Google Cloud services.
 An ideal tool for collaboration among a business’ teams.